ralfcat/shiny_app_1000spider/README.md

         Run the installer and install BLAST+ on your system.

     Mac/Linux:
-        Download the BLAST+ archive:
-        Download BLAST+
-        Extract the downloaded archive to your desired location.
+        Use homebrew to download it.
+Run the command:  brew install blast.
+If you dont have homebrew installed, run this: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-2. Add BLAST+ to System PATH
+3. Add BLAST+ to System PATH

-To ensure the app can find BLAST+, you need to add its bin folder to your system PATH.
+To ensure the app can find BLAST+, you need to add its bin folder to your system PATH. *On macOS it did automatically when using homebrew.*

     Windows:
         Open the Start Menu and search for "Environment Variables".